olysxue/super_elnino_regime_shift/regime_shift_detection/README.md

 ---

-### **3️⃣ Ensemble Aggregation (CESM2-LE)**

-In CESM2-LE, regime-shift detection is performed for each of the 100 ensemble members.
-The occurrence probabilities are then **aggregated across all members** to improve robustness and reduce internal variability noise.

----

 ### **4️⃣ Global and Latitudinal Integration**

 To obtain an integrated **global probability** view, the annual CRS probability is computed with **latitude weighting**: